 His career has spanned many posts as a professor, clinician and consultant to universities, schools and specialist centres in Australia and the United States.
 Carl is widely published internationally and has contributed his expertise to innumerable curriculums, projects and policy development projects.

-As the National Program Coordinator for SHINE and the Andrew Dean Fildes Foundation he has built clinically effective programs informed by decades of senior experience, and the highest level of international research and technology.
-SHINE’s programs are robust, rigorous and evidence based, and over the last 20 years have immeasurably improved the lives of 22,000 children and their families, largely due to Carl’s expertise and evidence based approach.
+Through National Program Director for SHINE and the Andrew Dean Fildes Foundation he has been able to build clinically effective programs informed by decades of senior experience, and the highest level of international research and technology.
+SHINE’s programs are robust, rigorous and evidence based, and over the last 20 years have immeasurably improved the lives of children and their families.